yaciel184/lolgames/README.md

 # lolgames

-Welcome to the lolgames repository!
+Welcome to lolgames have fun and play all the games you want most of the games will surely be working so dont worry about them not working so just have fun on this website.👍

 ## Games Tab
 Explore our Games Tab by [clicking here](games.html).